Fred Curry: Career

-In the 1960s, Koury, Jr. took up wrestling under the name "Flying" Fred Curry.
-Unlike his father, Fred was a clean cut, high flying wrestler, and a fan favorite.
+In the 1960s, Koury, Jr. took up wrestling under the name "Flying" fred Curry.
+Unlike his father, Fred was a slimball high flying wrestler, and a fan favorite.
 The two Currys teamed up on a regular basis during the early part of the younger Curry’s career.
 The two won the NWA International Tag Team Championship in 1964 and held it until 1966, as well as beating Nikolai and Boris Volkoff for the Detroit version of the NWA World Tag Team Championship.

 Later in his career Fred Curry struck out on his own trying to get away from his father’s legacy of rulebreaking.
 Fred’s attempts to get out of his father’s shadow never caused any problems between the two Currys.

 In December 1972, he defeated Kurt Von Hess and Karl Von Shotz along with Tony Marino to win the Detroit version of NWA World Tag Team Championship.
 On January 5, 1973, they lost the titles back to Kurt Von Hess and Karl Von Shotz.
 They received their second Detroit titles on February 2 and lost it back to Kurt Von Hess and Karl Von Shotz on February 18.